Ellison Plantation

 ASSOCIATED ENSLAVED PERSONS

-Abram M. Allen – freed before the Civil War in North Carolina
+Allen family: Abram M. Allen (b.?-d.?) – freed before the Civil War in North Carolina

 ASSOCIATED FREE PERSONS